In 2012, I had been working as a cosmetologist for six years. I was building my client book and making good money, but something was missing.

 As the trip progressed, like anyone new to thru-hiking, I began to find that even in the less-than-twenty pound pack I was carrying, there were items that really weren’t serving a purpose.
-I began to give those away or mail back to home or to friends and family.
+I began to give those away or mail them home or to friends and family.
 Another stark contrast I realized along the way was that after having worked in front of mirrors for six years in a line of work that worships reflections, all of a sudden I didn’t see one for weeks at a time.
 At first not being able to check my appearance on demand felt strange, but by the time I began hiking through little towns with shiny shop windows, I no longer felt the need.
-To save weight, I didn’t bring a razor on the hike, of course and after all of those years following a meticulous grooming regiment, I know it would be liberating not to drag steel across my face day upon day.
+To save weight, I didn’t bring a razor on the hike and after all of those years following a meticulous grooming regiment, I knew it would be liberating not to drag steel across my face day upon day.
 After the hike, I found that keeping the beard was helpful for me to continue avoiding my reflection; even if I caught a glimpse of myself, it was like I was wearing a mask; my face could really only look one way.
 Hiding behind the beard was only true in a physical sense, though, concealing my facial features underneath, but in the sense of emotional self, genuineness, and vulnerability, I found my beard did the opposite, allowing more of my true, undiluted self to get through than my false idea of who and what I thought I was, like some kind of magical reverse filter of the soul.

-On the trail, the repetition and simplicity of setting up and breaking down my campsite became a Zen meditation, again, without even realizing it at first: lay ground cloth down, unroll sleeping pad on top; exhale nine deep breaths to inflate it, release four buckles on the compression sac, remove sleeping bag, shake to promote lofting, lay bag on sleeping pad, remove cooking set up from backpack, pour water into pot, light stove, boil water, change clothes, add hot water to food, eat, sleep….and repeat.
+On the trail, the repetition and simplicity of setting up and breaking down my campsite became a Zen meditation without me even realizing it at first: lay ground cloth down, unroll sleeping pad on top; exhale nine deep breaths to inflate it, release four buckles on the compression sac, remove sleeping bag, shake to promote lofting, lay bag on sleeping pad, remove cooking set up from backpack, pour water into pot, light stove, boil water, change clothes, add hot water to food, eat, sleep….and repeat.
 I began moving faster, covering more ground, hiking at night, striking camp in the dark before dawn.
 I streamlined my routine and therefore, my life.
 I narrowed my focus on the same goal everyday: moving forward.

 Upon returning home, I experienced the dreaded shell shock and longing that so often go hand-in-hand with the decompression phase of coming off of a long trail.
 My bed didn’t feel right, my voice sounded too loud to my own ears as it bounced off walls, water was too readily available, driving my car was an alien experience, my head wasn’t on right anymore, I felt like I had way too much time on my hands; all of a sudden the 10 hours of my day that had been spent walking were available, and I had no idea how to fill them.

 I turned my attention to all of the stuff that surrounded me in my home.
 I began to wander from room to room, just staring at it all.
-Not with disdain, but just a sort of detachment, like none of it was mine, like I was in someone else’s home.
+Not with disdain, just a sort of detachment, like none of it was mine, like I was in someone else’s home.
 Someone else’s house, filled with a bunch of silly, impractical things.
 I don’t know how many laps I made through the house before I began to pick items up off the shelves, take art off the walls, and start to move things that I didn’t feel were absolutely necessary all into one room, but it didn’t take long.
 I started giving the things with any sentimental value to the people who had been involved in those sentimental situations, making trip after trip to Goodwill, putting good furniture out for my neighbors to pick through, having yard sales, and finally listing on ebay anything I believed had a chance to sell at a profit.

 By the end of the purge, the house wasn’t empty but it was much less full.
 I didn’t miss a thing.
 Not once did I need one of those objects for anything and regret getting rid of it.
-At the end of it all, I was sleeping on the same ground pad I had used on the MST, on the floor of my empty two story house!
+At the end of it all, I was sleeping on the same ground pad I had used on the MST, on the floor of my nearly empty two story house!